usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 {% figure Figure 8b %}
 {% asset design-standards/fig_8b_walking_perpendicular_to_wall.gif alt="" %}
 {% figcaption %}
-<strong>Walking Perpendicular to a Wall.</strong> Objects projecting from walls must have the bottom edge no higher than 27 inches (685 mm) above the floor, walk or circulation path.
+<p><strong>Walking Perpendicular to a Wall.</strong> Objects projecting from walls must have the bottom edge no higher than 27 inches (685 mm) above the floor, walk or circulation path.</p>
 {% endfigcaption %}
 {% endfigure %}